Fiveable

 • Three key ingredients for thunderstorm formation are moisture, instability, and a lifting mechanism, such as daytime heating, frontal systems, or orographic lifting (e.g., thunderstorms forming along a cold front or over mountains)

-• Severe thunderstorms, which can produce damaging winds, large hail, and tornadoes, require additional conditions, such as strong (changes in wind speed or direction with height) and a high degree of atmospheric instability
+• Severe thunderstorms, which can produce damaging winds, large hail, and tornadoes, require additional conditions, such as strong wind shear (changes in wind speed or direction with height) and a high degree of atmospheric instability

 • Tornadoes form within severe thunderstorms when there is strong wind shear and a rotating updraft, known as a mesocyclone.
 This can lead to the formation of a funnel cloud, which becomes a tornado when it reaches the ground (e.g., a supercell thunderstorm producing a large, destructive tornado)